jayurbain/Microservices/README.md

 to:

 - Leverage containerization to package and run software.
-- Design and implement a basic microservice that interacts through REST APIs, implements access controls, uses a distributed storage systems, and is deployed in containerized form.
+- Design and implement a cloud-based microservices application that interacts through REST APIs, implements access controls, uses a distributed storage systems, and is deployed in containerized form.
 - Apply access control patterns using authentication and authorization